 The indication is that there are likely to be 88 parish priests serving the parishes in 2010, 65 parish priests in 2015 and 53 parish priests in 2020.
 These numbers assume a maximum of 4 parish priests continuing to be available from the Religious Congregations up to the year 2010 then reducing to a maximum of 3.

 The most dramatic fall in the number of parish priests under retirement age occurs between 2010 and 2015 when one in four of these priests reach retirement age.
 Proposals to enable the diocese to deal with this inevitable reduction in the number of parish priests are an important part of the Fit for Mission Review.

-The table in Section 3 shows number of parish priests allocated to each of the proposed new deanery areas in the years 2010, 2015 and 2020.
+The table in Part 3 shows the number of parish priests allocated to each of the proposed new deanery areas in the years 2010, 2015 and 2020.
 The numbers given mean that by the year 2020 there would be a ratio of parish priests to Mass attendance of 1 to about 450 in the Fylde and Preston areas and 1 to about 250 in North Lancashire and Cumbria.
 This reflects the higher concentration of people regularly attending Mass in the larger conurbations in the South of the diocese.
+Proposals for structural changes in the parishes are not made for the period beyond the year 2020.
+A further review may be needed prior to that time relative to more accurate estimates which may be available for Mass attendance and priest numbers possibly affected by migration patterns from EU accession and other countries.
+More mergers and linking of parishes may be necessary from 2020.